-The Institutional Effectiveness & Governance Council (IEGC) coordinates, discusses, and makes recommendations regarding functions, plans, and activities related to mission, academic quality, institutional effectiveness, institutional integrity, leadership, and governance.
+The Institutional Effectiveness & Governance Council (IEGC) coordinates, discusses, and makes recommendations regarding strategic functions, plans, and activities related to mission, academic quality, institutional effectiveness, institutional integrity, leadership, and governance.
 The IEGC provides leadership and retains responsibility for ACCJC Standards 1 and 4 while communicating with the rest of the college regarding strategic and operational matters associated with their assigned EMP objectives.
 The IEGC recommends to the College Council and the Vice President of Planning & Development.

-ACCJC Standard Goal/Objective Example Task 1.4 6.2 Reviews evaluates and provides recommendations on processes and 4.3 6.3 procedures of institutional effectiveness (i.e., program review, assessment, an institution-set standards, etc.) and governance structure and procedures (i.e., decision-making and participation).
+ACCJC Standard Goal/Objective Example Task 4.3 Planning and Governance Review, evaluate, and provide recommendations on processes and procedures of institutional effectiveness (i.e., program review, assessment, institution-set standards, etc.) and governance structure and procedures (i.e., decision-making and participation).